Why Choose a Self-Drive Road Trip Around Iceland

 How Can I Book a Self-Drive Tour in Iceland?

 To rent a car, you must be at least 20 years old and have held a permanent driver's license from your home country for at least a year.
 If your license is not in Roman script, you will need an International Driving Permit, as well.
 The driver must have a major credit card in his or her name, which will be authorized when you pick up the car.
 To travel on mountain roads (F roads), you must use a 4x4 vehicle.
 Regular cars are not allowed on those roads.

 With that information in hand, booking your self-drive tour is basically a three-step process:

 Decide what time of year you'd like to visit Iceland.
 Iceland isn't just for summer travel;there are great happenings in all seasons!
 Summer is wonderful for the long daylight hours, and a summertime trip is essential if you want to go trekking or visit the highlands of Iceland, as those are not options in the winter.
 However, winter is the ideal choice if you want to see the Northern Lights or participate in ice and snow adventures.
 Fall and spring offer lower prices than you'll see in the high summer season, and the weather is more predictable than it is in the winter.
 When you choose to come depends on what you'd like to do with your time here, and self-drive tours are available all year round (although some specific itineraries are only offered during certain seasons)

 Choose your favorite itinerary.
-Remember, we'll customize your trip at no additional charge, so let us know if you'd like to add some dates or destinations.
+Remember, we'll customize your trip at no additional charge, so let us know if you'd like to add some dates, destinations or activities.

 Pack your bags!
 Your self-drive tour in Iceland will be a trip to remember